 This roasted tomatillo salsa is one of the most classic ways to use these green fruits, but you can enjoy them in numerous cooked and raw preparations.
 Consider trying them in soups, stews, or even in salads for an intriguing addition.

-You could even dice them up by hand or in a food processor for a fresh salsa similar to pico de Gallo, or sprinkle them over baked nachos with some fresh cilantro and green onions.
+You could even dice them up by hand or in a food processor for a fresh salsa similar to pico de Gallo, or sprinkle them over baked nachos with some fresh chopped cilantro, chopped chilies, and green onions.
 Whatever you choose to do, this salsa recipe will be an excellent place to start enjoying this remarkable fruit.

 Ways to Use Salsa Verde

 This salsa is most commonly served with chips for dipping or on tacos, but you can enjoy it in a multitude of ways.
-It is particularly great simmered with chicken for a chicken stew over rice, while it can also be poured over enchiladas and baked in the oven.
+It is particularly great to simmer this sauce with chicken for a chicken stew over rice, while you can also pour it over chicken enchiladas and bake it in the oven.
 Another great way to use it is to bring it to a simmer in a skillet, crack in some eggs, cover them, and allow them to gently cook until set.
 This is like a Mexican version of a shakshuka, which is eggs cooked in a delicious, spiced tomato sauce.

 Otherwise, enjoy this sauce with your breakfast eggs or even this Instant Pot Shredded Chicken with this salsa in place of traditional tomato salsa.